Cognitive Screening

 What Is Cognitive Screening, And Why Is It Important?

-Thrive by Cognivue provides a personalized, consistent, and reliable assessment of your overall brain health.
-In addition to measuring cognitive decline, the test establishes a baseline score, which you and your doctor can use to monitor and detect changes as they develop.
+Cognivue Thrive™ provides a personalized, consistent, and reliable assessment of overall brain health.
+It measures cognitive function and establishes a baseline score, which you and your hearing care provider can use to monitor and detect changes over time.

 Divider

-What Cognitive Screening Results Show
+What Do Cognitive Screening Results Show?

 Divider